-The in-band management access (IBA) is a feature that provides full register read and write access via any one of the three data ports.
-Port 1 is the default IBA port.
-The in-band feature is enabled or disabled by a strapping option at power-up or reset.
-To use a different port instead of Port 1 for IBA, the SPI or I2C interface or IBA must be used to write to the In-Band Management (IBA) Control Register.
+The in-band management access (IBA) is a feature that provides full register read and write access via any one of the seven data ports.
+Port 7 is the default IBA port.
+The in-band feature is enabled or disabled by a strapping option at power-up and reset.
+To use a different port instead of port 7 for IBA, the SPI or I2C interface or IBA must be used to write to a control register.
 IBA may not be used on more than one port at a time, but the IBA port can still be used for sending and receiving non-IBA traffic.